avl/noatun/docs/docs.md

 Welcome to Noatun!
 Noatun is an in-process, multi master, distributed event sourced database with automatic garbage collection and an automatically materialized view.
-It's suitable for unreliable networks and can be used in embedded applications (std required).
+It's suitable for unreliable networks and can be used in embedded/edge applications (though std required).

 Unique selling points:
- * Robust, completely automatic multi-master replication
+ * Robust, completely automatic non-centralized multi-master replication
  * Full functionality even offline, even for long offline periods.
- * Noatun fakes a linear history: your application doesn't have to consider concurrency.
+ * Faked linear history: your application doesn't have to consider concurrency.
 You're an
    expert in your domain, you shouldn't have to solve distributed computing just because your customers have offline requirements.
  * Perfectly suited for when internet connectivity cannot be guaranteed.